Arksine/moonraker/docs/web_api.md

 been configured:

 #### Get update status
-Retreives the current state of each "package" available for update.
+Retrieves the current state of each "package" available for update.
 Typically this will consist of information regarding `moonraker`, `klipper`, `system` packages, along with configured clients.
 If moonraker has not yet received information from Klipper then its status will be omitted.
 One may request that